 And we urge you, BROTHERS – 1 Thessalonians 5:14

-None of the New Testament believers held any honorary tiles.
-They had no special title before their names, but were referred to by their personal names accompanying their function, character, or spiritual work among the ekklesia.
+None of the New Testament believers held any honorary vocational titles.
+They had no special title before their names, but were referred to by their personal names accompanying their function, character or spiritual work among the ekklesia.

 And what they said pleased the whole gathering, and they chose STEPHEN, A MAN FULL OF FAITH and of the Holy Spirit – Acts 6:5